zodiac-signs-in-japanese

 Negative attributes: rude, greedy

 As number one in the zodiac, the Rat has some outstanding qualities.
-As the myth goes, the clever Rat hitched a ride on the Ox and leapt over the finish line to become the first winner.
+According to the myth, the clever Rat hitched a ride on the Ox and leapt over the finish line to become the first place winner.

 Animal kanji: 牛 (うし)